jain-shantanu/DIRECD_soft/source/FAQ.rst

 Dimming Detection
 ------------

+**Q: What are the different parameters to start the dimming detection?**
+    A: On the left panel, there are several options that define the dimming detection parameters:

+        *Date: Start date of the event to be analyzed *Time: Start time of the event to be analyzed.
+The start time is the flare start time and can be obtained from open sources such as GOES/XRT flare catalog.
+The base time is automatically chosen as 30 minutes before start time.
+        *Time range of Detection: Minimum range for a good detection is 120 minutes from event start, default is 180 mins.
+        *Wavelength/Cadence: Wavelength and Cadence of SDO/AIA data (default is 211 A and 1 minute) *Flare Source: Flare origin in HEEQ lat/lon coordinates *LBR Threshold: Threshold for region-growing dimming detection.
+Stronger threshold results in stricter dimming detection.
+(Default = -0.15)

 **Q: The software can't find or load the solar data.
 What's wrong?**
     A: Please check the following: